Solution selling is probably no mystery to you. You may even be using it as your sales methodology of choice.

 The Sales Process For Solution Selling

-Although solution selling has become a broad term in today's market, salespeople who use he methodology will almost always follow the same process:
+Although solution selling has become a broad term in today's market, salespeople who use this methodology will almost always follow the same process:

 1. Prospect.
 This involves finding potential buyers who will benefit from your solution.